Commission members

 Member of the Accounts Commission for a term of office until October 2026

-Malcolm Bell has extensive experience in the public and third sectors and is passionate about partnership working and organisational improvement.
-He served as Convener of Shetland Islands Council from 2012 until he stood down from elected office in 2022.
-During this time he was a member of the Cosla Convention and served as a director of the Improvement Service, the ‘go to’ organisation for Local Government improvement in Scotland.
-In addition he was President of the Scottish Provosts Association, the forum for Scotland’s 32 Civic Heads and served on various other boards including Shetland Citizens Advice.
-Malcolm was also a Non-Executive Director and Vice-Chair of NHS Shetland between 2010 and 2022.
+Malcolm Bell has extensive experience in the public and third sectors, with a passion for partnership working and organisational improvement.
+He served as Convener of Shetland Islands Council from 2012, until he stood down in 2022.
+During this time, he was a member of the COSLA Convention, serving as a director of the Improvement Service.
+He was President of the Scottish Provosts Association and served on various other boards including Shetland Citizens Advice.
+Malcolm was a Non-Executive Director and Vice-Chair of NHS Shetland between 2010 and 2022.
 He is a former senior police officer who retired from Northern Constabulary in 2010, having taken a particular interest in community planning and partnership working.
-He has chaired Shetland’s Child and Adult Protection Committees, leading both through a period of significant organisational and legislative change during his tenure.
+He has chaired Shetland’s Child and Adult Protection Committees, leading both through a period of significant organisational and legislative change.
 Malcolm has been an Honorary Sheriff since 2010.

 Nichola Brown